dreki/pivotal-slacker/README.md

 Changelog
 =========

+1.7.1
+- Bugfix: In shell mode, stories were becoming cached.
+That has been fixed.
+- Bugfix: `open` wasn't working correctly in shell mode.

 1.7.0
 - Add new `shell` mode.
 Run `pivotal-slacker shell` to access it.
 Enter commands as normal once in shell mode.